nvda-es/devguides_translation/original_docs/nvdaPy3.md

 First, learn more about differences between Python 2 and 3 by reading the following page: https://wiki.python.org/moin/Python2orPython3.

 Next, install and become familiar with Python 3.7 through the interpreter or writing external scripts.
 This is so that you will know what to do when transition starts and port your code (pull requests, add-ons, etc.) to Python 3.
+Although both 32-bit and 64-bit Python 3.7 can be used for testing purposes, porting must be done against 32-bit Python.

-Note that due to Espeak issues, transition workflow must be done from Windows 10.
-Once Espeak is ready, this requirement will be relaxed.
-Also, as of December 2018, most add-ons won't work, so it is advised not to install any of them into the source code copy of NVDA unless you need to test your add-ons know the risks involved.
+Note: as of December 2018, most add-ons won't work, so it is advised not to install any of them into the source code copy of NVDA unless you need to test your add-ons know the risks involved.
+The requirement to use Windows 10 has been lifted as eSpeak NG has been ported.

 ### Needed dependencies: